Buhadod/sgx-aes-gcm/README.md

-# sgx-aes-gcm with add function XP
+# sgx-aes-gcm with add function :P

 ## How to Build/Execute the Application
 1. Install Intel(R) SGX SDK for Linux* OS